Kiphire district: Government and politics

-The district has two vidhan sabha constituences, namely, Seyochung Sitimi and Pungro Kiphire.
-The MLA of Seyochung Sitimi is V. Kashiho Sangtam of the BJP and the MLA of Pungro Kiphire is T. Yangseo Sangtam who is an independent politician.
+The district has two Vidhan Sabha constituencies, namely, Seyochung Sitimi and Pungro Kiphire.
+The MLA of Seyochung Sitimi is V. Kashiho Sangtam of the BJP and the MLA of Pungro Kiphire is S. Kiusumew Yimchunger from NPF.
 The last elections were held in 2018.
 The next legislative assembly election will be held in 2023.

 As part of Lok Sabha, Kiphire district is part of the Nagaland Lok Sabha constituency.
 In the 2024 general election, S. Supongperen Jamir of the INC won, flipping the seat which was previously held by the NDPP.
 The next general election is in 2029.